ben854719/Retention-Engagement-Assistant-Smart-Reminders-for-Customer-Success/README.md

 ## Prototype Alignment:

-- Strengthens your current prototype by safeguarding agentic processes, ensuring reliable performance across investigative and reporting workflows.
+- Strengthens the current prototype by safeguarding agentic processes, ensuring reliable performance across investigative and reporting workflows.

 ## Integration Notes:

 ## Prototype Alignment:

 - Integrates LangGraph, LangChain, and LangSmith into your current prototype to orchestrate reasoning steps, manage tools and memory, and provide traceable agent behavior.
-This ensures resilience, transparency, and scalable insight generation across investigative and reporting workflows
+This ensures resilience, transparency, and scalable insight generation across investigative and reporting workflows.

 ## Deploy on Streamlit:

-# Retention & Engagement Assistant: Smart Reminders for Customer Success.

-This project is a Streamlit-based prototype for smart reminders and customer success engagement.
+- This project is a Streamlit-based prototype for smart reminders and customer success engagement.

 ## How to run locally.